-If you have been suffering from mental ill health, such as anxiety or depression, or are facing difficult changes or decisions in your life that feel overwhelming, you might be considering talking to an online psychotherapist or counsellor to help to transform your life.
-This post covers the pros and cons of online therapy, the best way to find a counsellor to talk to online and the potential issues you need to look out for.
+If you have been suffering from mental ill health, such as anxiety or depression, or you are facing difficult changes or decisions in your life that feel overwhelming, you might be considering talking to an online psychotherapist or counsellor.

 Rather than limiting yourself to only therapists within a certain location, there are hundreds of therapists across the UK and globally who you can connect with via Skype for online depression counselling, relationship counselling and more.
 This means that, if there are not therapists near enough for you to meet in person, you can still access professional help online.
 The opportunity to talk to a therapist online also means that you may be better able to find a therapist who is specialised in the specific approach you would like or the issue you would like to talk about, instead of being limited to the counsellors and psychologists in your area.